-Dr. Khalsa's research can be found in Sociology of Religion, The Sociological Quarterly, Social Problems, Socius, Religions, and Environmental Politics.
+Dr. Steel's research can be found in Sociology of Religion, The Sociological Quarterly, Social Problems, Socius, Religions, and Environmental Politics.
 Her teaching interests include religion, race, immigration, religion and science, and urban inequality.
 She also values introducing students to the disciplinary lens of both sociology and religious studies in introductory courses of each discipline.